-Qualifying Research Seminar (for confirmation of candidature) - RPg students are required to give a qualifying research seminar before their candidature can be confirmed.
-The seminar should be arranged by their supervisors with the assistance of the Department concerned.
-The FHDC will only recommend confirmation of students' candidatures subject to the support of the supervisors and the DRPC/DRPA concerned.
+6.1.
+Qualifying Research Seminar (for Confirmation of Candidature)

+RPg students are required to deliver a qualifying research seminar before their candidature can be confirmed.
+The seminar should be arranged by their supervisors with support from the Department.
+The FHDC will only recommend confirmation of candidatures upon endorsement by the supervisors and the relevant DRPC/DRPA.